UKCloud/documentation/articles/azure/azs-sco.md

 - Routing – basic custom defined routing can be configured on virtual networks

 **Internet-facing solutions** have 10 usable public IP addresses.
-You can ask for additional public IP addresses via a Service Request.
+You can ask for additional public IP addresses by raising a Service Request via the [My Calls](https://portal.ukcloud.com/support/ivanti) section of the UKCloud Portal.
 We reserve the right to decline the request if you have spare capacity in your existing deployment.

 ### Advanced features